Waterboy121/AllCards/README.md

 - Physical binders are limited and not easily shareable
 - Online databases often lack personalization
 - Users often spread their collections across multiple platforms
-- No tool combines visual collection browsing with tagging, searching, and favorites
+- No existing tool combines visual collection browsing with tagging, searching, and franchise flexibility

-AllCards solves this by offering a central, personalized, visually rich digital binder that works across all franchises.
+**AllCards** solves this by offering a central, personalized, visually rich digital binder that supports multiple franchises with consistent UX and powerful features.

 ---